ivivanov/gointerview/content/031-debugging.md

 +++

 # Debugging in Go

-*Key Questions for Effective Troubleshooting*
+_Essential Troubleshooting Techniques_

 ## Questions?

 1. How do you debug concurrent code in Go?
 1. What is `pprof`?
 Name few key features.
 1. How do you use `pprof`?
 1. What are the usual challenges debugging production-grade applications?